wizenheimer/tinkerbird/README.md

 async saveIndex(): Promise<void>
 ```

--   Saves the current state of the vector index to the IndexedDB database.
+-   Persists the current state of the vector index and meta data onto the
+    IndexedDB database.

 #### Method: deleteIndex